cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

        [[graph]]
            R1/20200202 = "baz[20200101] => qux"

-However, in a long running suite, a repeating cycle should avoid having a dependency on a task with a specific cycle point (including the initial cycle point) - as it can currently cause performance issue.
+However, in a long running workflow, a repeating cycle should avoid having a dependency on a task with a specific cycle point (including the initial cycle point) - as it can currently cause performance issue.
 In the following example, all instances of ``qux`` will depend on ``baz.20200101``, which